 Rizwan Manzer, is a physician scientist involved in drug development from over a decade.
 He has completed his post-doctoral training at School of Pharmacy, University of Colorado, Denver and have also earned his MBA from Denver University, CO.
 Currently, he lives in Boston metro area and works to accelerate drug development.
 He also has deep interest in the media industry, particularly in print media and has been a strong proponent of democratization of this space.

-Board of Patrons (BoP) for TwoCircles.net is an exclusive invitation only group of supporters of TCN.
-If you ready to support the work that TCN is doing in projecting marginalized voices into the mainstream then please contact any of the members of the Board of Directors to being the process.
+Board of Patrons (BoP) for TwoCircles.net is an exclusive invitation-only group of supporters of TCN.
+If you ready to support the work that TCN is doing in projecting marginalized voices into the mainstream then please contact any of the members of the Board of Directors to begin the process.

 TCN Patrons are: